 The second recent case that gives us hope is Espinoza v.
 Montana, issued last year.
 In that case, the Court held that states cannot bar families participating in student-aid programs from choosing religiously affiliated schools for their children.
 The Court held that discrimination based on the religious “status,” or identity, of a school violates the Constitution.

 With Carson v.
-Makin, the U.S. Supreme Court has a prime opportunity to reaffirm that in America, families should not be excluded from public benefits simply because they choose religious schools for their children.
+Makin, the U.S. Supreme Court has now reaffirmed that in America, families should not be excluded from public benefits simply because they choose religious schools for their children.

-With oral argument set for Dec.
-8th, time is quickly running out.
-Now more than ever, we need your generous support so that our legal teams are equipped and ready for this crucial moment.
+Now more than ever, we need your generous support so that our expert legal teams are equipped and ready for this crucial moment.